 Registration costs $46 and includes a T-shirt, finishers cup, and finish line refreshments.
 If you’re not a fan of being chased, you can always sign up to be a zombie.
 All zombies can register for free and get a t-shirt in the process.

 Experience trick-or-treating with the animals, and the whole family, at Zoo Goes Boo at the John Ball Zoo.

 Kid-Friendly! – Zoo Goes Boo

 Select days in October

-Looking for even more Halloween fun?
-Check out the Experience Grand Rapids Halloween page for all things spooky in Grand Rapids.
+Want to see even more Halloween fun available in Grand Rapids?
+Check out the Experience Grand Rapids Halloween page for more ideas.